Logo

 *

-This guide describes building with Microsoft Visual C++ 6.0 and higher, with
+This guide describes how to build Net-SNMP with Microsoft Visual C++, the

 Interactions with Other Vendor's Products